willjliu02/ImageProcessing/README.md

 COMMANDS:
 The following commands should be typed one after another as our program runs:
 ALSO IN OUR SCRIPT
-load ourImages/imageFound.ppm foundImage
+load ourImages/starfield.ppm star
-brighten 10 foundImage brighterImage horizontal-flip brighterImage hFlipImage vertical-flip hFlipImage vFlipImage red-component vFlipImage greyImage save ourImages/greyImage greyscaleImage
+brighten 100 star starBright
+horizontal-flip starBright hFlipBright
+vertical-flip star vFlip
+red-component vFlip greyRedVFlip
+save ourImages/greyRedVFlip.ppm greyRedVFlip

 PPM IMAGE EXAMPLE IS FROM:
-It is the first sample ppm file.
+It is the starfield image on this page.
-CS35: Lab 1 - Ppm Image Format, www.cs.swarthmore.edu/~soni/cs35/f13/Labs/extras/01/ppm_info.html.
+“PPMA Files Portable Pixel Map (ASCII).”
+PPMA Files, 22 July 2011, people.sc.fsu.edu/~jburkardt/data/ppma/ppma.html.